A Pedestal in Public, a Footstool in Private

-Perhaps we should also reconsider whether or not we want our children to grow up believing that mom and dad never had any differences of opinions.
-This is not realistic as far as marital expectations.
-Should we pretend, as we hope our children will, that husbands and wives never have confrontations with opinions, differences or hurt feelings?
+Perhaps we should also reconsider whether we want our children to grow up believing that mom and dad never had any differences of opinions.
+This is not a realistic marital expectation.
+Should we pretend, as we hope our children will, that husbands and wives never have confrontations with opinions, differences, or hurt feelings?
 Should we allow them to go into their own marriages and find out otherwise?
 Or is there an alternative?

 Perhaps marriage would be more meaningful for both us and our unmarried children, if our public and private marriages were more congruent.
-Not that all the inadequacies and immaturity should become public, but those good qualities attributes, and courtesies that we practice in public should become part of our private marriage as well.
+Not that all the inadequacies and immaturity should become public, but the good qualities, attributes, and courtesies we practice in public should become part of our private marriage as well.